 After you have rested, you will probably want to eat something.
 Keep your meals light for the remainder of the day.
 Eat simple, nourishing foods such as rice, dahl, and steamed vegetables.
 Try avoid raw vegetables and fruits, pungent spices, dairy and meat.
 Avoid alcohol and caffeine, and drink plenty of fluids.
 You can resume your regular diet on the following day.

 How often should you use an enema?

-The recommended frequency or enemas depends on what you are trying to achieve.
+The recommended frequency or enemas depend on what you are trying to achieve.

-Mae West and Veronica Lake, well known actresses from the 1930′s and 40′s, both claimed that their heath and beauty was attributed to the daily use of of high volume enemas.
-These women can be inspiring examples, but daily use is probably a bit extreme for most people.
+Mae West and Veronica Lake, well-known actresses from the 1930’s and 40’s, both claimed that their health and beauty was attributed to the daily use of high volume enemas.
+These women can be inspiring examples, but everyday use is probably a bit extreme for most people.
 It is better to exercise moderation and only administer daily enemas in the case of severe illnesses.

-Daily enemas can be beneficial in the treatment of many chronic conditions, but do not attempt daily enemas for prolonged periods unless you are monitored by a knowledgeable health practitioner.
+Daily enemas can be beneficial in the treatment of many chronic conditions, but do not attempt daily enemas for prolonged periods unless a knowledgeable health practitioner monitors you.
 Large enemas taken daily may upset the balance in the colon.

 Can enemas weaken the colon?

 It is often claimed that repeated use of large enemas can weaken the colon.
 But the opposite is true.
 Dr Moser, states that it is the frequent use of small volume enemas (1-2 cups) to induce a bowel movement, which can cause dependency and may even distend the rectum and sigmoid areas of the colon.
 She states that the high volume enemas which fill the entire colon, actually strengthen and tone the muscles of the colon, and with repeated use will increase peristalsis, reducing the transit time of feces in the colon.